Our silver gelatin prints

 A fibre-based paper will allow the development chemicals to reach and soak into the paper fibres, if given enough time.
 However, it can be more receptive to slight variations in the process recipes.
 This enables fine tuning of a printed image in development and is significantly more receptive to print toning.
 Additionally, the image printed on a fibre-based paper has a visual depth to it, almost a 3d quality, not seen with other types of papers.

-“What is a darkroom?” – This question is not as odd as it may first appear, especially to those with some knowledge of analogue photography and silver gelatin prints.
+“What is a darkroom?” – This question is not as odd as it may first appear, especially to those who are new to either silver gelatin prints or analogue photography.

 A darkroom is essentially a fully enclosed space where the light from outside the space is prevented from entering.
 This can range from the simple but functional; like a cupboard under the stairs, right up to classroom size spaces with ample room for many people.
 The important factor is that the outside light has no visual effect on the inside of the darkroom.
 For example; if the sun comes out or a light is switched on outside the darkroom, this cannot be seen from inside the darkroom.